10 best London attractions and London landmarks 2023

 A trip to the capital wouldn't be complete without seeing the top 10 attractions in London.
 Plan ahead so you don't miss out on these top things to do in London.

 From the modern London Eye to the historic Tower of London, the top 10 tourist attractions in London are a must-see on any London sightseeing trip.
-Even better, many London landmarks are free to visit.
+Even better, many famous London landmarks are free to visit.
 Use the London attractions map to find them all.

 There are also plenty of kid-friendly places to visit in London.
 Get up close and personal with underwater creatures at SEA LIFE London Aquarium or explore the Science Museum, London's interactive hub of science and technology.
 Both are perfect for fun family days out in London.

 You could also soak up some culture at famous cultural landmarks in London, including free museums and galleries, visit Buckingham Palace, or take the perfect picture with Big Ben, which are just some of the many iconic and famous places to visit in London.

 Thetop 10 free London attractions list is based on visitor numbers: start your sightseeing in London now with these popular spots.
 Book tickets with visitlondon.com for the top 10 bookable London attractions.